carpentries/carpentrycon/README.md

 *6. Accessibility*

-  - Christina Koch (placeholder - ask for confirmation)
+  - Christina Koch
+  - Gabriel Salubi (confirm?)

 Other members of this team are Silvia Di Giorgio, Ouso and Mina Zamani.